Security Assessment And Testing

 • Common Configuration Checklist Description Format (XCCDF) - describe checklists and reporting results of said checklists

-• Open Vulnerability and Assesment Language (OVAL) - describe low level testing procedures by said checklists
+• Open Vulnerability and Assessment Language (OVAL) - describe low level testing procedures by said checklists

 Vulnerability Scanning Tools #